TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant/README.md

 _There are a lot of options available in size and function.
 I usually go for the cheapest one possible that includes a clear lid.
 Somehow I feel better knowing that I can see into my project boxes incase something goes wrong I'll be able to notice it.
 Make sure if you need to get a water sealed one.
 They are all pretty cheap._
 <BR CLEAR=”left” />

+- Mounting plate for project box and terminals.
+_In this project we used a piece of wood_

 <p align="right"><a href="#readme">...back to top</a></p>